-Students planning to take elective courses to fulfill a PMrelated concentration should check with the department for a projected schedule of elective course offerings.
-Keep in mind that elective offerings for a given term are subject to change without advance notice.
+Students planning to take elective courses to fulfill a PM-related concentration should check with the department for a projected schedule of elective course offerings.
+Please note that elective offerings for a given term are subject to change without advance notice.